hyunwoongko/kss/README.md

 #### 2) Evaluation datasets:

-I tested it using the following 6 evaluation datasets.
+I used the following 6 evaluation datasets for analyses.
 Thanks to [Minchul Lee](https://github.com/bab2min) for creating various sentence segmentation datasets.

 | Name                                                                                  | Descriptions                                                                              | The number of sentences | Creator                                                                                                                                                                                                                                                            |
 |---------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------|-------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|